Fair Practice Code

 - Provision regarding final chance to be given to the borrower for repayment of the loan before the sale/auction of the property;

 - Procedure for giving repossession to the borrower

 - PCPL shall adopt an interest rate model taking into account relevant factors such as, cost of funds, margin and risk premium, etc and determine the rate of interest to be charged for loans and advances.
 The rate of interest and the approach for gradations of risk and rationale for charging different rate of interest to different categories of borrowers shall be disclosed to the borrower or customer in the application form and communicated explicitly in the sanction letter.

-- The rates of interest and the approach for gradation of risks shall also be made available on the web-site of the companies or published in the relevant newspapers.
+- The rates of interest and the approach for gradation of risks shall also be made available on the website of the companies or published in the relevant newspapers.
 The information published in the website or otherwise published should be updated whenever there is a change in the rates of interest.

-- The rate of interest should be annualised rates so that the borrower is aware of the exact rates that would be charged to the account.
-As per circular issued by the RBI on July 14, 2014, the Company shall not charge pre-payment penalties on any floating rate term loans sanction to Individual Borrowers.
+- The rate of interest should be annualized rates so that the borrower is aware of the exact rates that would be charged to the account.
+As per the circular issued by the RBI on July 14, 2014, the Company shall not charge pre-payment penalties on any floating rate term loans sanction to Individual Borrowers.

 - Adequate steps to ensure that the KYC guidelines stipulated by RBI are complied with and to ensure that adequate due diligence is carried out on the customer before extending any loan

 - Proper assaying procedure for the jewellery received

 - Internal systems to satisfy ownership of the gold jewellery